 - Hand sanitizer is available in the hallway, at the front desk, and in the treatment room.
 Soap and water are also available upon request.

 - A chair is placed in the hallway to ensure social distance during the check-out process.
-We are limiting the office to one patient at a time.

 - We have only one doctor working to limit the overlapping of patients and crowding in the hallway.
 If there is a situation where there is more than one patient waiting, there is a bench at the elevators to utilize.
 Please maintain 6 feet of space when waiting.

 - Due to the nature of our business, we can not maintain social distancing when working on a patient.
 We are following the recommendations of the CDC and will be wearing masks.
 We are going above and beyond by having our doctors wear N-95 (exhaust-free) masks to ensure safety unless you are vaccinated.
 We ask that you wear a face-covering as well and that you avoid bandana, neck fleeces, or gaiter masks based on the most recent research*.

 - We will be checking your temperature (unless we know you’re vaccinated) with a contactless thermometer and if you have a temperature over 100 degrees we will ask you to reschedule once your temperature has gone down.

 - We are asking screening questions (unless we know you’re vaccinated) to patients and putting it in your chart.

 - We are offering virtual appointments for those who want home care advice, diagnosis, consultation about imaging, or labs.

 If you have any questions on this policy please contact:

 *Updated note on 8/9/20 based on a Duke University study, “Neck fleeces, also called gaiter masks and often used by runners, were the least effective.
 In fact, wearing a fleece mask resulted in a higher number of respiratory droplets because the material seemed to break down larger droplets into smaller particles that are more easily carried away with air.”